pioneer-dsl-2018/what-is-a-DSL/context-free.md

     SQUARE [r 60]
     diamond [ x 0.5 s 0.8]}
 ```
-The outcome will be more unpredictable when involving more conplicated variations.
+The outcome will be more unpredictable when involving more complicated variations.
 ## How did you learn how to program in this language?
 I will first read some instructions about the syntax of context-free, and type in example codes to the compiler and see what comes out.
 Then, I will play it around by modifying the parameters or adding more features to it.
 When I get a big picture how the codes work, I will then try to write some codes on my own.